anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 artifact, Circuit Proxy, Join Proxy, domain, imprint, Registrar, Pledge, and Voucher.

-The term "installation" refers to all devices in the network and their interconnections, including Registrar, enrolled nodes (with and without constrained Join Proxy functionality) and Pledges (not yet enrolled).
+The term "installation" refers to all devices in the network and their interconnections, including Registrar, enrolled nodes (with and without Join Proxy functionality) and Pledges (not yet enrolled).

 (Installation) IP addresses are assumed to be routable over the whole installation network, except for link-local IP addresses.